Paint Pictures with Words

 You want to help them translate the words into a familiar situation, but a memorable one.

-Imagine you are a website designer and you are at an event giving a presentation to business owners.
+Imagine you are a website designer and you are giving a presentation to business owners.

 You’ve done your research and think one or two need to update their websites.